 Our ProvidersOur Experienced Team Of Pain Management Specialists Provide World Class Care

-With 6 convenient locations across Southern Utah and Nevada, our providers give extraordinary patient care and giving hope to those suffering from chronic pain.The expertise offered by Desert Pain Specialists is second to none.
+With 6 convenient locations across Southern Utah and Nevada, our providers give extraordinary patient care, giving hope to those suffering from chronic pain.The expertise offered by Desert Pain Specialists is second to none.
 We provide our patients with a cutting-edge advantage in the diagnosis and treatment of acute and chronic pain conditions.

 Court Empey, MD